Marked length spectrum rigidity from rigidity on subsets: Introduction

-In this paper, we study (approximate) marked length spectrum rigidity in a more general coarse geometric setting.
+As discussed above, our ideas allow us to extend rigidity results to a variety of new settings and to do so we consider general coarse negatively curved metric spaces.
 This allows us to compare metrics that are not necessarily Riemannian, and that are defined in terms of different geometric assumptions.
-Most of the results mentioned above rely on ergodic theoretic machinery associated to the geodesic flow, or at least, on encoding the marked length spectra via continuous Busemann cocycles or geodesic currents.
-As these tools are in general not available outside the Riemannian or low-dimensional setting, the methods and ideas that we use are entirely different, and the perspective we adopt is from geometric group theory.
+Most of the results mentioned above rely on ergodic theoretic machinery associated to a geodesic flow, or at least, on encoding marked length spectra via continuous Busemann cocycles or geodesic currents.
+As these tools are in general not available outside the Riemannian or low-dimensional setting we need new ideas to tackle these problems.
+Our proofs are based around using the authors' work on Manhattan curves and a coarse geometric version of Techm\"uller space, $(\scrD_\G, \Delta)$ (see Section \ref{sec.hyp}).
+This perspective allows us to provide concise proofs of results that were first proved using heavy machinery.

+Before stating our results in full generality (in the coarse geometry setting), we present some applications of our general results.